volkyeth/Memetics-Research/source/content/Behaviour - Genetically Emergent, Memeticaly Refined.md

 The answer has to somehow be both.
 The genes determine the lose structure of the neural pathways that give a predisposition for certain behaviours.
 Those neural pathways plus the genetic material and epigenetic factors are a physical manifestation of the meme that exists in the memome of the species.
 We shall call these - Memes of Genetic Origin.
 These are memes that even if we took offspring from that species and had it live in isolation away from the group the same behaviours would be observed.

 This leads me to the question: Are there Memes of Non-Genetic Origin?
+Memes that are purely socially constructed?
 These are memes that were they existent in a population, if we took an offspring and had it live in isolation we would not observe the same behaviours.

 Questions:
+- How are the physical manifestations of Memes of Genetic Origin created in brains? #question
+- What is the difference between Memes and [[Fixed Action Patterns]]? #question
-- How are the physical manifestations of Memes of Genetic Origin created in brains?
-What came first- the meme or the gene?
-Is it possible to encode an entirely new instinct or behaviour in genes? #question
+- What came first- the meme or the gene?
+Is it possible to encode a socially constructed behaviour in genes? #question
 - Are there Memes of Non-Genetic Origin? #question

 Research Direction: